HAJJINIHamza/agentic-commerce/documentation/marketing.md

 The problem is nobody knows what is the maximum value possible.
 To simplify let's estimate it to 0.35.

-seller | beddin price | quality score
+seller | bedding price | quality score
 --- | --- | --- |
 A | 0.1 | 90 |
 B | 0.15 | 90 |